Last updated on April 30th, 2020 at 03:27 pm

 Earlier today you met Cricut Joy, and I’m going to show you how easy it is to make quick cards using the Cricut Joy Card Mat (yes, two posts in one day!).

-Cricut Joy goes on sale March 1!
+Cricut Joy launched March 1, 2020!
 Want to learn more about Cricut’s newest (and tiniest!) cutting machine?
 Check out these posts:

 - What is Cricut Joy and What Can It Do?